 - Text: Skills for Psychological Recovery: Field Operations Guide by National Center for PTSD, and National Child Traumatic Stress Network

 - Text: Trauma-Informed Care in Behavioral Health Services by the Substance Abuse and Mental Health Services Administration

 - Book: Treating PTSD with Cognitive-Behavioral Therapies - Interventions That Work by Candice M. Monson and Philippe Shnaider

 - Text: How to Implement Trauma-Focused Cognitive Behavioral Therapy with Children by National Child Traumatic Stress Network

 - Text: Caring for Children After Trauma, Disaster and Death by NYU Child Study Center

-These certification courses are appropriate for professionals in the mental health field.
+These courses are appropriate for professionals in the mental health field.
 This includes psychologists, social workers, professional counselors, marriage and family therapists, substance abuse counselors, psychiatric nurses, psychiatrists and other qualified professionals with mental health training.

 AATBS is an approved provider of continuing education for many organizations, including, APA, ASWB, and many additional boards.
 To determine whether you are eligible to receive continuing education credit, go to the AATBS list of approvals.

 * The cost of shipping within the U.S. is included in the course fee (outside the U.S., please call for shipping costs).